Guangzhen-Jin/rcac-docs/docs/blog/posts/vscode.md

 # Repeat for other clusters (negishi, bell, anvil)
 # eg., ssh-copy-id -i ~/.ssh/id_rsa.pub pete@negishi.rcac.purdue.edu
 ```
+!!! note
+    Replace `pete` with your own Purdue account.

 This should allow you to log in to the RCAC clusters without entering a password each time.